John O'Kane: Career

 O'Kane was a member of United's FA Youth Cup winning side in 1991–92.
 On the introduction of squad numbers in the FA Premier League for the 1993–94 season, he was issued with the number 30 shirt, and then with the number 24 shirt from the start of the 1996–97 season.
 He had a brief loan spell at Wimbledon in 1995, featuring in their makeshift squad for the 1995 UEFA Intertoto Cup along with fellow United players Michael Appleton and Graeme Tomlinson.
 O'Kane played in the Champions League, FA Cup and League Cup for Manchester United.

 He was finally sold from Old Trafford after refusing another contract, in the 1997–98 season for a fee around £1 million, 14 months after his last appearance, when Howard Kendall signed him for Everton.
 He had more chance of first team football at Goodison Park and was a regular starter.
 O'Kane helped Everton stay in the league on the last day of the season against Coventry City in 1998.
 Howard Kendall got the sack and Walter Smith was his replacement.
 O'Kane wasn't given a chance of further development and fell out of favour and handed in a transfer immediately.

 He joined Bolton Wanderers in November 1999, along with Everton teammate Gareth Farrelly, and after both made the move to the Reebok Stadium permanent they helped Wanderers back to the Premier League, via the play-offs.

 He made his final senior appearance at the age of 28 for Blackpool in 2002–03.
 He captained them and helped them secure promotion and the 2001–02 Football League Trophy, before retirement through injury.
 O'Kane signed for non-League Hyde United, where he remained until retiring completely in 2006, and captained them to the double double.

 Personal life

 O'Kane has been diagnosed as autistic and has worked in the care sector.
-He has a book out called "Bursting The Bubble-Autism and Me" - Publisher: Empire Publications Ltd ISBN 9781909360860.
+He has written a book titled "Bursting The Bubble-Autism and Me".